Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 Understanding finance people

-Brian: Well, they feel they are probably irresponsible, or not looking out on the best interest of the company or, you know, feel like their entitled and want the white table cloth treatment.
+Brian: Well, they feel they are probably irresponsible or not looking out in the best interest of the company or, you know, feel like they’re entitled and want the white table cloth treatment.

 So, what’s reasonable?
-Is La Quinta 20 miles away from your meeting and you must rent a car for $150.00 to go back?
-It’s trying to rationalize what works and what doesn’t work for an organization and also taking the emotion out of it.
+Is La Quinta 20 miles away from your meeting, and you must rent a car for $150.00 to go back?
+It’s trying to rationalize what works and what doesn’t work for an organization and take the emotion out of it.